 The Reading Like a Historian curriculum engages students in historical inquiry.
 Each lesson revolves around a central historical question and features a set of primary documents designed for groups of students with a range of reading skills.

 This curriculum teaches students how to investigate historical questions by employing reading strategies such as sourcing, contextualizing, corroborating, and close reading.
 Instead of memorizing historical facts, students evaluate the trustworthiness of multiple perspectives on historical issues and learn to make historical claims backed by documentary evidence.
-To learn more about how to use Reading Like a Historian lessons, watch this series of videos about how teachers use these materials in their classrooms.
+To learn more about how to use Reading Like a Historian lessons, watch these videos about how teachers use these materials in their classrooms.

 Click herefor a complete list of Reading Like a Historian lessons, and click here for a complete list of materials available in Spanish.